On a combinatorial classification of fine compactified universal Jacobians: Contractible stability conditions for graphs

 is surjective. \end{lemma} \begin{proof} By definition of $\D(\Gamma)$, for each $(e,h,A)\in\D(\Gamma)$, there exists a nontrivial and biconnected subgraph $\Gamma'\subsetneq\Gamma$ such that $(\text{val}(\Gamma'),g(\Gamma'),A(\Gamma'))=(e,h,A)$.
 Thus, $Z=V(\Gamma')\in \alpha^{-1}(e,h,A)$. \end{proof}

-We recall that morphisms in $\Ggn$ are contractions of prescribed edges followed by an isomorphism, thus they induce bijections on the level of subsets of vertices.
-That is, if $c:\Gamma\to\Gamma'$ is a morphism, for each $Z\subset V(\Gamma')$, there exists only a $W\subset V(\Gamma)$ such that $c(W)=Z$.
+We recall that morphisms in $\Ggn$ are contractions of prescribed edges followed by an isomorphism, thus they induce surjections on the level of subsets of vertices.
+In particular, if $c:\Gamma\to\Gamma'$ is a morphism, for each $Z\subset V(\Gamma')$, there exists a maximal $W\subset V(\Gamma)$ such that $c(W)=Z$.
 This fact ensures the following definition is well posed.

 \begin{definition} Let $\Gamma\in\Ggn$ be a graph and $\n^\Gamma$ an assignment of integers

 We say that $\n^\Gamma$ is \emph{compatible with $\Ggn$-morphisms} if for each $\Gamma'\in\Ggn$ and every two morphisms $c:\Gamma\to\Gamma'$ and $\tilde{c}:\Gamma\to\Gamma'$ in $\Ggn$, it satisfies